Conservativeness and uniqueness of invariant measures related to non-symmetric divergence type operators: Introduction

-Thus, the criteria for existence and uniqueness of invariant measures for $(T^{\mu}_t)_{t>0}$ in this article are equivalently criteria for existence and uniqueness of invariant measures for the family of strong solutions $(Y^x_t)_{t\geq0}$, $x \in \R^d$.
+Thus, the criteria for existence and uniqueness of invariant measures for $(T^{\mu}_t)_{t>0}$ in this article are equivalently criteria for existence and uniqueness of invariant measures for the family of strong solutions $(Y^x_t)_{t\geq0}$, $x \in \R^d$ among the class of invariant measures which are locally finite and absolutely continuous with respect to $dx$.
 In Example \ref{ex:3.10}, we present an explicit example of a Brownian motion with singular drift that has a unique invariant measure.
+We end the introduction by presenting the main results regarding stochastic counterparts which are direct consequences of Theorem \ref{theo3:1}(i), Theorem \ref{theo:3.3}, Proposition \ref{cor:3.8} and \cite[Corollary 3.23, Theorem 3.52]{LT20}.